plamengj/IoT-Intrusion-Detection/README.md

 <div align='left'>
 <img src='figures/confusion-matrix.png'>
 </div> -->

-## Attack Type Classification
-This dataset has nine types of attacks: Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms.

-## Attack or Normal Classification

 F1 score (weighted average of the precision and recall) is the primary evaluation metric on testing data to show the performance of the trained model.
 The Random Forest model marginally outperformed the other model in both classificati9ons.